Monday, 21 April 2025

 Although it is natural to pass on, the suddenness of some of these occurrences is truly traumatic.
 The processes involved in acquiring all the required documentation, postmortems and so forth, can be extremely traumatic, especially when the people involved in these processes absolutely disregard even the simplest of dignity and courtesy towards the deceased and the family.

-But then – I took many detailed pictures at post mortems during my time with SAPS.
+But then, I took many detailed pictures at post-mortems during my time with SAPS.
 Postmortems are not for the faint of heart.
-A body - on that stainless steel table, represents – for most officials present – and brace yourself for what I am about to say – nothing more than muscle and bone - a piece of meat.
+A body, on that stainless steel table, represents, for most officials present – and brace yourself for what I am about to say – nothing more than muscle and bone - a piece of meat.
 Your fame, money and whatever status you claimed during your life, means zero, niks….

 I have always maintained that, if there is one thing that will blow your ego cover to infinite scraps and humble you for the rest of your life, it is attending a postmortem.

-Be that as it may – these experiences refocus one’s priorities and spotlight those things in your life that present and require authentic value and care.
+Be that as it may, these experiences refocus one’s priorities and spotlight those things in your life that present and require authentic value and care.
 Family is one.

 Life is a handful for most at this time – the government is a mess and we as citizens need to take hands -ground ourselves within the traditional value of good humanitarian principles which – just by the way – has zero/zilch to do with the colour of your skin or the balance in your bank account.
 It is about caring for others as you would care for yourself.
-Just remember – self care – not selfishness - is a priority if you want to care for others.
+Just remember – self-care, not selfishness, is a priority if you want to care for others.

 To not care for and about yourself is selfish and brutal because it will bite you in the long run.